rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/3-0-an-order-based-pov.md

       fc   lc
 ```

-Assumed one would first add the child order of node `n`, one can state that
+Assumed one would first embed the child order of node `n`, one can state that
-the edges in that order transform the subsequent siblings of `fc` such that
+the edges in that child order transform the subsequent siblings of `fc` such
-they are subsequent to `fc`.
-Because of that, these nodes and all of their
+that they are descendants to `fc`.
+Because of that, these nodes and all of
-descendants appear as descendants in the scope of `fc`, in addition to the
+their descendants appear as nodes within the scope of `fc`, in addition to
-descendants it already had (i.e. its child nodes and their descendants).
+the descendants it already had (i.e. its child nodes and their descendants).

 ```
          r